Fall Protection Strategies For North Star Metals Roofs

 10. Equip Every Harness with Suspension Trauma Straps

-In the event of a fall, "suspension trauma" can become life-threatening in as little as 15 minutes.
-Every harness on your crew should include trauma straps that allow the fallen worker to stand up and relieve pressure on their femoral arteries.
+In the event of a fall, suspension trauma can become life-threatening in as little as 15 minutes.
+Every harness on your crew should include trauma straps that allow the fallen worker to stand up and relieve pressure on their femoral arteries during the rescue procedure.